MiketheChap/worldwidestew/content/blog/2025-01-20-you-are-beautiful.md

 ---
-title: "You are beautiful"
+title: You are beautiful
-description: "A blog post about the source of true beauty.
+description: A blog post about the source of true beauty.
 You are beautiful.
-You don't need anything special."
+You don't need anything special.
 date: 2025-01-19T02:15:01.080Z
-preview: "I was beautiful."
 type: blog
 draft: false
-tags: ["beauty", "self-compassion"]
+tags:
+    - beauty
+    - self-compassion
-categories: ["strength","inspiration"]
+categories:
+    - strength
+    - inspiration
 ---
 I was passing through the living room.
 An advertisement was on the television.
 I feel a special contempt for these kinds of ads.
 A woman had used some kind of special *formula.*" As a result os using the *preparation* she said, I *was* beautiful."